bedefaced/sipdotnet/README.md

 Liblinphone on Windows
 ----------------------

 Due to backwardness of [SDK binaries](http://www.linphone.org/technical-corner/liblinphone/downloads) version it's _recommended_ to use dlls from [Linphone desktop build](http://www.linphone.org/technical-corner/linphone/downloads).
-You can collect necessary dlls yourself using such tools as [Dependency Walker](http://www.dependencywalker.com/) against 'linphone.dll' or use my zipped collection in [lib](https://github.com/bedefaced/sipdotnet/blob/master/lib) directory.
+You can use my zipped collection in [lib](https://github.com/bedefaced/sipdotnet/blob/master/lib) directory or collect necessary dlls yourself using such tools as [Dependency Walker](http://www.dependencywalker.com/) against 'linphone.dll'.

 Liblinphone on Linux
 --------------------